Georgia-Armenia Bilateral Trade Analysis 2023

 Import Dependencies

-Imports from Armenia amount to $350.91 million, highlighting economic interdependence in manufacturing sectors.
+Imports from Armenia amount to $350.91 million, highlighting economic interdependence in copper ores and concentrates, with Copper ores and concentrates comprising48.7% of total imports.

 The trade relationship reflects broader economic patterns and comparative advantages.
 The trade surplus indicates Georgia's competitive position in this bilateral relationship.
 This partnership is characterized by complementary trade flows, with each country specializing in different product categories based on their respective economic strengths, industrial capabilities, and position in global value chains.